devoworm/Digital-Bacillaria/Tutorials/TensorFlow-using-DeepLab.md

     Min-lowest image number/indes
     Max-highest image number/index

 If you get errors or do not get satisfactory results, this might be due to two factors: poor annotation of the source data, or an ill-suited pre-trained model relative to your input data.
 Look over the annotation for inconsistencies.
-If this does ot result in an improvement, try to use [other pre-trained models at TensorFlow](https://www.tensorflow.org/resources/models-datasets).
+If this does not result in an improvement, try [other pre-trained models at in the TensorFlow library](https://www.tensorflow.org/resources/models-datasets).

 ## REFERENCES:
 [1] Shorten, C. and Khoshgoftaar, T.M.
 (2019).
 [A survey on Image Data Augmentation for Deep Learning](https://link.springer.com/article/10.1186/s40537-019-0197-0). _Journal of Big Data_, 6, 60.